submariner-io/submariner-website/src/content/getting-started/architecture/broker/_index.en.md

 components to securely access the Broker's API.

-While there are no services associated with the Broker, if you use ```subctl``` to deploy the Broker, an operator Pod is also deployed that installs the CRDs and the Globalnet configuration.
+While there are no services associated with the Broker, if you use ```subctl``` to deploy the Broker, an also deploys an operator Pod that installs the CRDs and the Globalnet configuration.

 Submariner defines two CRDs that are exchanged via the Broker: `Endpoint` and `Cluster`.
 The `Endpoint` CRD contains the information about the active Gateway Engine in a cluster,